oneapi-src/oneDPL/documentation/library_guide/kernel_templates/single_pass_scan.rst

 Memory Requirements
 -------------------

-The algorithms use global and local device memory (see `SYCL 2020 Specification
+The algorithm uses global and local device memory (see `SYCL 2020 Specification
 <https://registry.khronos.org/SYCL/specs/sycl-2020/html/sycl-2020.html#_sycl_device_memory_model>`_)
 for intermediate data storage.
-For the algorithms to operate correctly, there must be enough memory on the device; otherwise, the algorithm throws a ``std::bad_alloc`` exception.
+For the algorithm to operate correctly, there must be enough memory on the device.
+It throws a ``std::bad_alloc`` exception if there is not enough global device memory.
+The behavior is undefined if there is not enough local memory.
 The amount of memory that is required depends on input data and configuration parameters, as described below.

 Global Memory Requirements